edwardgoldring/website/content/home/projects.md

 #   tag = ".demo"

 +++
-*Purges: How Dictators Fight to Survive* (book) - to be published in August 2026 with *Cornell University Press*

-*Teaching Autocracy and Autocratic Politics* (editor for book) - to be published in July 2026 with *Edward Elgar Publishing*

-"A Faustian Bargain: Military Purges and Coups in Dictatorships" (with Austin S. Matthews)
+"The Purge Paradox: How Military Purges Invite, Yet Hinder, Coups in Autocracies" (with Austin S. Matthews)

 "How Autocrats Should Exit and Enter: Citizen Preferences over Succession in Authoritarian Regimes" (with Rebecca Tapscott)